-How Net ARR Retention Contributes to Valuation
+How Net ARR Retention Affects Valuation: A Rowboat Analogy

 Consider three companies with 40% ARR growth.
 Company A has 75% net retention and is in the 2x – 4X ARR range.
 Company B has 90% net retention and is in the 4x – 6x ARR range.
 Lastly, Company C has 100% net retention and is in the 6x+ ARR range.

 Because the sales team has not changed its strategy and continues to drive 40% growth, ARR growth increases to 50%.
 As a result, and similar to compounding interest, the company drives $11.1M more in ARR over a five-year period.

 If we are to assume a constant ARR multiple of 7x is applied to both the baseline case and improved retention scenario for Company C, the improved retention scenario has generated $78 million of additional value (EV) over a five year period!